What are the four major types of learning disabilities?

 • Difficulty knowing right from left

-Today’s requirements for graduating high school include 4 full credits of high school mathematics and passing qualifying exams in algebra and geometry.
-For students with an undiagnosed and untreated math disability, this is comparable to requiring colorblind students to identify colors of the rainbow.
+Today’s requirements for graduating high school include multiple credits of high school mathematics and passing exams in algebra and geometry.
+For students with an undiagnosed and untreated math disability, it’s like requiring colorblind students to identify colors of the rainbow.